pymc-labs/pymc-marketing/README.md

 We provide the following professional services:

-- **Custom Models**: We tailor niche marketing anayltics models to fit your organization's unique needs.
+- **Custom Models**: We tailor niche marketing analytics models to fit your organization's unique needs.
-- **Build Within PyMC-Marketing**: Our team are experts leveraging the capabilities of PyMC-Marketing to create robust marketing models for precise insights.
+- **Build Within PyMC-Marketing**: Our team members are experts leveraging the capabilities of PyMC-Marketing to create robust marketing models for precise insights.
 - **SLA & Coaching**: Get guaranteed support levels and personalized coaching to ensure your team is well-equipped and confident in using our tools and approaches.
 - **SaaS Solutions**: Harness the power of our state-of-the-art software solutions to streamline your data-driven marketing initiatives.